What is an Embargo?

 - Embargoes are most often directed at a state, a country, or a group of countries.

-- There are several forms of embargoes impose, such as political, trade, and those that are environmental in nature.
+- Embargoes can take several forms, such as political, trade, and those that are environmental in nature.

 Imposing an Embargo